Atlas and wavenumber tables for visible part of the multiline electronic-vibro-rotational emission spectrum of the $D_2$ molecule measured with moderate resolution in deuterium plasma with minor hydrogen impurity: Results and discussion

 \section{Results and discussion}

-The visible part of the emission spectrum of deuterium plasma with small impurity of hydrogen was recorded and analyzed by means of the technique described above.
-The results thus obtained are presented in the Appendix to the present paper in the form of the atlas and accompanying table with certain data obtained for the wavelength range $\approx 419 \div 696$ nm.
-One may see that the spectrum contains three Balmer series lines of atomic deuterium $D_\alpha$, $D_\beta$, and $D_\gamma$, corresponding lines of atomic hydrogen (impurity) and 11984 molecular rovibronic lines.
-The overwhelming majority of molecular lines belong to the $D_2$ molecule but some of the $HD$ lines were distinguished and marked in the tables with corresponding assignments according to \cite{DiekeBlue1935, KB1987} together with some new assignments made in the present work.
+The visible part of the emission spectrum of deuterium plasma with minor hydrogen impurity was recorded and analyzed by means of the optimizational technique.
+The results thus obtained are presented in the Appendix to the present paper in the form of the atlas and accompanying table with certain data for the wavelength range $\approx 419 - 696$ nm.
+One may see that the spectrum contains three Balmer series lines of atomic deuterium $D_\alpha$, $D_\beta$, and $D_\gamma$, corresponding lines of atomic hydrogen (impurity) and 11935 molecular rovibronic lines.
+The overwhelming majority of molecular lines belong to the $D_2$ molecule but some $HD$ lines were distinguished and marked in the tables with corresponding assignments according to \cite{DiekeBlue1935, Dieke1935_2, DiekeLewis1937, KB1987} together with some new assignments made in the present work.
 The atlas is divided into 158 sections.
 Each section covers about 1.5 nm.
-It contains pictures of images in the focal plane of the spectrometer, intensity distributions in linear and logarithmic scales.
-Positions of spectral lines obtained by the deconvolution are presented as "stick diagrams" indicating their wavenumbers and the intensity amplitudes.
+It contains pictures of images in the focal plane of the spectrometer, and intensity distributions in linear and logarithmic scales.
+Positions of the line centres obtained by the deconvolution are presented as "stick diagrams" indicating their wavenumbers and the intensity amplitudes.
 The numbering of the lines (for every fifth line) is shown below the linear scale intensity distributions.
 The vacuum wavelength and wavenumber scales are valid for both the images and the graphs.
 The accompanying table contains measured wavenumber and relative intensity values for recognized spectral lines together with available and new line assignments.
 Wavenumber values from \cite{FSC1985} are included into the table only for spectral lines used as the reference points in the process of calibrating our spectrometer.